thesephist/litterate/README.md

 ```

 which will run Litterate with the default configuration, found in `./src/defaults.js`.

+You can also install `litterate` as a command line tool using `npm install --global litterate`.

 You can customize Litterate's output with command line arguments (run `litterate --help` to see options), or with a configuration file, which you can pass to `litterate` with the `--config` command line option.